SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Preliminaries

 \section{Preliminaries}

-\textbf{{Problem Formulation.}} In the CS setting, tasks $\{1, 2,.., T\}$ are executed sequentially with no access to previous data when training on a new task.
+\paragraph{Problem Formulation.} In the CL setting, tasks $\{1, 2,.., T\}$ are executed sequentially with no access to previous data when training on a new task, except for replay data in replay-based methods~\cite{DER}.
 The \textsl{t}-th task is described as $\mathcal D_t=\{(x_t^i, y_t^i)\}^{n_t}_{i=1}$, where $n_t$ represents the number of samples for the \textsl{t}-th task, and $(x_t^i, y_t^i)$ denotes the input-label pair.
-For using SAM to segment an instance with the help of prompt, $x_t^i \in \mathbb{R}^{C\times H \times W}$ represents an image, and $y_t^i \in \{0, 1\}^{H \times W}$ is the corresponding mask based on the prompt. $\theta_{t}$ denotes the model after training on the \textsl{t}-th task.
-The objective of the CS is to obtain the model $\theta_T$ that performs well on all seen domains from $D_1$ to $D_T$, while also exhibiting strong generalization to unseen domains.
+For using SAM to segment an instance with the help of prompts, $x_t^i \in \mathbb{R}^{C\times H \times W}$ represents an image, and $y_t^i \in \{0, 1\}^{H \times W}$ is the corresponding mask based on the prompt. $\theta_{t}$ denotes the model after training on the \textsl{t}-th task.
+The objective of the CL is to obtain the model $\theta_T$ that performs well on all seen domains from $D_1$ to $D_T$, while also exhibiting strong generalization to unseen domains.

-\textbf{{Evaluation Metrics.}} To evaluate the performance in terms of learning, maintaining, and transferring knowledge, we follow the approach of previous works \cite{GEM, 2023survey} and define three key metrics as follows: 1) Average Accuracy (AA) is defined as AA $=\frac{1}{T}\sum_{i=1}^T a_{T,i}$; 2) Forgetting Measure (FM) is defined as FM $=\frac{1}{T}\sum_{i=1}^{T} a_{i,i} - a_{T,i}$; 3) Forward Transfer (FT) is defined as FT $=\frac{1}{T-1}\sum_{i=1}^{T-1} a_{i, i+1}$. $a_{i,j}$ represents the accuracy for the \textit{j}-th task after training on the \textit{i}-th task.
-To evaluate segmentation performance, we employ three common metrics: mean absolute error (mMAE), mean F1 score (mF1), and mean intersection over union (mIoU).
+\paragraph{Evaluation Metrics.} To evaluate segmentation performance, we employ three common metrics: mean absolute error (mMAE), mean F1 score (mF1), and mean intersection over union (mIoU).
+We denote the accuracy of these metrics for the \textit{j}-th task, after training on the \textit{i}-th task, as $a_{i,j}$.
+To evaluate the CL performance in terms of learning, maintaining, and transferring knowledge, we follow previous works~\cite{GEM, 2023survey} and define three key metrics as follows: (1) \textbf{Average Accuracy (AA)}, defined as AA $=\frac{1}{T}\sum_{i=1}^T a_{T,i}$, to evaluate the segmentation performance of all tasks after CL; (2) \textbf{Forgetting Measure (FM)}, defined as FM $=\frac{1}{T}\sum_{i=1}^{T} a_{i,i} - a_{T,i}$, to measure the forgetting degree after CL; (3) \textbf{Forward Transfer (FT)}, defined as FT $=\frac{1}{T-1}\sum_{i=1}^{T-1} a_{i, i+1}$, to evaluate the transferring ability to unseen domains during CL.